I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 Of course I, like George Washington's step-son, did not heed the advice and, not having rich parents like Washington's step-son, have had to spend my life working.

 But I have no regrets and, if I were to live my life over again, would again choose my darling Bella over all the fortunes in the world without a second thought (she must feel the same way because when I proposed to her I told her I was broke and she still said yes).

 Throughout history, love and money have been the two main forces behind marriage and, somewhat amazingly, regardless of which one has been the main force behind a person's marriage the other generally assumes equal importance following the marriage.
 While George Washington married for money, he was a good and loving husband and father to his two step-children (George Washington fathered no children with his wife, Martha).

 Since ancient times, economics has been as much a part of marriage as romance and sex.
 History records how countless numbers of men and women have advanced themselves financially and socially by seeking out and marrying someone much wealthier than themselves.
 Sometimes it is the individual alone who decides to seek wealth through marriage while other times it is family members who seek to advance the fortunes of the family by marrying off a younger member to a wealthy mate.

 A major theme of the recent book and movie The Other Boleyn Girl is that of the sixteenth century English father and uncle seeking to advance the family fortune by strategically marrying off the children of Thomas Boleyn.

-In the case of Anne Boleyn (who was the second of six wives that the English King Henry VIII ended up marry and discarding during his reign) the result was tragedy both financially and romantically with Anne losing her head and the family its fortune.
+In the case of Anne Boleyn (who was the second of six wives that the English King Henry VIII ended up marrying and discarding during his reign), the result was a tragedy both financially and romantically with Anne losing her head and the family its fortune.

 Another Anne, Anna Nichole Smith, succeeded in the economic realm enjoying great financial success through marriages but found only tragedy when it came to romance and her life in general.